-In Marathi film ‘Faster Fene’, BR Bhagwat’s loveable 1950s boy- detective gets a modern-day twist
+In Marathi film ‘Faster Fene’, BR Bhagwat’s lovable 1950s boy detective gets a modern-day twist

 “Faster Fene was a secular, non-religious character,” Ravi Bhagwat said.
 “My father was also not a religious person, per se.”
 He has been clear that no adaptation of Faster Fene must contain any religious element, black magic or superstition.

-Although Ravi Bhagwat recalled that Faster Fene was also used as a minor character a few stories illustrated by cartoonist Anant Pai, a Doordarshan serial titled Faster Fene was the first screen adaptation of the character.
+Although Ravi Bhagwat recalled that Faster Fene was included as a minor character a few stories illustrated by cartoonist Anant Pai, a Doordarshan serial titled Faster Fene was the first screen adaptation of the character.
 Directed by Marathi thespian Sulabha Deshpande and Madhura Jasraj, the 26-episode series aired on DD National on Sundays at 11 pm in the 1980s.

 Sumeet Raghavan (best known for playing Sahil Sarabhai in Sarabhai vs Sarabhai) made his screen debut as the titular lead in the television series.
 He was offered the role of Banya Fene by Sulabha Deshpande and her husband Arvind after he participated in the theatre workshops that they conducted for children.